tartley/resume/Jonathan-Hartley-résumé.md

 ## Education

 | University of Durham, UK.
-BSc (Hons) 2:1 in Electronics (certified equivalent to 4 year US degree.)
+BSc (Hons) 2:1 in Electronics (equivalent to 4 year US BS degree.)
 | English A-levels: Physics:A, Math:B, General:A. AS-level Electronics:A
 | English GCSE: Seven grade A, two grade B.